emberjs/ember-rails/README.md

     <%= javascript_include_tag "templates/all" %>

-If you use Slim or Haml templates, you can use handlebars filter :
+If you use Slim or Haml templates, you can use the handlebars filter :

     handlebars:
         <button {{action anActionName}}>OK</button>